Find Your Spark with a Degree in Electrical Engineering

 Total Credits: 125 |

-Campus Undergraduate Costs
+Campus Undergraduate Tuition

 Our Manchester campus aims to keep tuition and related costs low for our students so that you can pursue your degree and your goals.
-More than 90% of our students receive some form of financial aid, and students who qualify could receive up to $20,000 in grants and scholarships.

 University Accreditation